IshmaelRogers/RobotKinematics/MSR.md

 1. Embedded system programming

 I took embedded systems as an elective as an undergrad student at Kennesaw State University (KSU).
 Throughout the course I was constantly reminded at how closely computer architectiure resembles the nervous system.
-In this program I hope to gain a deeper understanding of embedded systems programming.
-Fundamentals of Mechatronics, a class at KSU, and Udacity's RoboND program provided me with a decent amount of knowledge in Microcontroller programming.
-I am excited to expand on this topic from a graduate school prespective.
+In this program I hope to gain a deeper understanding of embedded systems programming so that I can model the mammalian nervous.
+Fundamentals of Mechatronics, a class at KSU, and Udacity's RoboND program provided me with a decent amount of knowledge in Microcontroller programming my overall goal is to expand on this topic from a graduate school prespective.

 2. Optimal control system design